 Osteoarthritis (specifically behind the kneecap)

-The knee consists out of two large bones, covered with cartilage.
-If the cartilage gets damaged, one can speak of joint wear (Osteoarthritis).
-Wear of the joint between the kneecap and the 'chute' of the upper leg is often called kneecap osteoarthritis.
-This is mostly a result of osteoarthritis in the knee joint.
+The knee consists of two bones covered with cartilage.
+When this cartilage becomes damaged, it results in wear and tear (osteoarthritis).
+Wear of the joint between the kneecap and the groove of the femur is also known as patellofemoral osteoarthritis.
+This is usually part of general knee joint osteoarthritis.

-- Post-traumatic osteoarthritis caused by a bone fracture or cartilage damaging
+- Post-traumatic osteoarthritis due to a bone fracture or cartilage damage

-- Primary patellofemoral osteoarthritis, when the cause is not yet determined
+- Primary patellofemoral osteoarthritis when the cause is unknown

-There's pain felt on the front, the inside or the outside of the knee.
-This depends on the location of the joint wear.
-With a completely worn knee, pain occurs when walking, climbing stairs or prolonged standing, the pain is felt less when cycling.
-The pain is caused by small pieces of cartilage that come loose from the joint surface.
-These pieces are trapped in the joint capsule, which cause inflammation.
-If there's little wear, then you will not feel this immediately, only after a few hours.
-In an aggravated situation, the pain is at its worst in the morning, also known as start-up pains.
-This usually diminishes after 10 minutes of exercise.
-The most important clinical characteristic is the pain on the front of the knee when standing up from a chair, kneeling, squatting or climbing stairs.
-Patients can walk for shorter periods of time because of insufficient strength provision when walking on flat terrain.
+Pain occurs at the front, inside, or outside of the knee, depending on the location of the wear behind the kneecap.
+With a worn knee, pain arises while walking, climbing stairs, or standing for too long.
+Cycling usually causes less pain.
+The pain is caused by small pieces of cartilage that break off from the joint surface.
+These are captured by the joint capsule and cause inflammation.
+If the wear is still minor, you may not feel it immediately, but only after a few hours.
+In more advanced cases, the pain becomes more severe, with morning stiffness—also known as start-up pain—that can last throughout the day.
+After about 10 minutes of movement, the pain usually decreases.
+The most important clinical symptom is pain at the front of the knee when standing up from a chair, kneeling, squatting, or even climbing stairs.
+Patients are also less able to walk for long periods, as the pressure on the kneecap is more limited on flat surfaces.

 LP Support 721 Knee Support